cezio/deployer-go/README.md

 Configuration files should be stored in one directory. `$name` from URL is translated to `$name.conf` config file name.
 Each configuration should be a TOML file:

 ```
-## list of subprocess command and args
+## subprocess command and args, type: list of strings
 commands = ["/bin/bash",
             "/home/cezio/Projects/deployer-go/script.sh"]

-## env for subprocess
+## env for subprocess, type: list of strings
 env = ["DJANGO_SETTINGS_MODULE=myapp.local_settings"]
 ## a string with expected body contents, comment to leave it empty
 # secret =
-## list of allowed methods, comment to leave it empty
+## list of allowed methods, comment to leave it empty, type: list of strings
 allowed-methods= ['POST', 'GET']
 ```